manassharma07/CrysX_Demo_DFT_based_Embedding/README.md

 The online web app contains the following features:

-* Frozen Density Embedding (FDE) Calculation with and without Freeze-and-Thaw (FaT)
+* Frozen Density Embedding (FDE) calculation with and without Freeze-and-Thaw (FaT)
-* Projection-based Embedding (PbE) Calculation with and without Freeze-and-Thaw (FaT)
+* Projection-based Embedding (PbE) calculation with and without Freeze-and-Thaw (FaT)

 Furthermore, users have the ability to
 1. Choose from various basis sets, exchange-correlation, and kinetic energy density functionals.